normsie/normsie.github.io/_posts/2024-03-04-MLP-backpropagation.md

   *Answer: Learning rate determines the step size during weight updates - too high rate might lead to overshooting while too low rate leads to slow convergence.
 Batch size affects the efficiency of weight updates - larger batches provide smoother convergence.
 The number of epochs influences the duration of training.
 Setting these hyperparameters involves trade-offs between dataset size, computational resources, and the need for regularization.*

-  **Question: Explain the concept of weight initialization in the context of backpropagation.**
+  **Question:Explain the concept of weight initialization in the context of backpropagation.**

   *Answer: Weight initialization is crucial as it influences the starting point of the optimization process.
 Poor initialization can lead to slow convergence or getting stuck in local minima.
 Common techniques include He initialization for ReLU and Xavier/Glorot initialization for Sigmoid or Tanh.
 These methods set the initial weights that balance the variance of inputs and outputs in each layer, promoting a stable and effective training process*